 On average, if you choose wisely, you can easily manage your meals per day with a couple of hundred bucks per person.

 Book Your Flight in Advance

 If you were planning an air trip to Ladakh, ensure that you are giving at least 2-3 months of advance booking; both for Leh and Srinagar.
-In tourist season, price of the tickets can go well beyond Rs.
-10,000 but if you booked a few months in advance, you can get a deal for much less.
-At the time of writing this article, I can see a flight for Leh for as low as Rs.
-2700 three months from now.
+In tourist season, the price of the tickets can go well beyond Rs.
+10,000.
+But if you booked a few months in advance, you can get a deal for much less.

 Do not Book Your Stay in Advance